croissant-powered/hardware-hacking/README.md

   - How to write and flash firmware
   - ...

+  Then from there I would recommend to practice by looking at whatever device you can get your hands on.
+Routers are typically a good target because (1) they're fun, (2) you can get a copy of your home model for cheap off eBay, and (3) somebody probably already put instructions online on how to do it.

 ## Tools

   - Precision screwdriver set.
 Preferably one with a hole in the handle (to use as a pivot for stubborn screws) and a magnetic tip.